cookiesncream716/helloWorld2/README.md

 ### Stage 6 - Add a module and bundle it all together

 Sometimes you might want to add a feature to your plugin that requires an outside dependency.
-In this example, let's add a calendar that could be used to select a date for a deadline or a meeting.
+If you do that, you are going to need to use a module bundler to bundle your Javascript files together.
+In this example, let's add a calendar that could be used to select a date for a deadline or a meeting and then bundle it all up.

 1. We are going to use [flatpickr](https://chmln.github.io/flatpickr/) for the calendar.
 It needs to be added to the project.